-Most courses of the program are taught in English and finalize with awarding the final degree of "Bachelor of Science" in the field of Clinical Nutrition.
+The courses of the program are taught in English and finalize with awarding the final degree of "Bachelor of Science" in the field of Physical Therapy.
 The study time of the program is divided in credit hours.
 One lecture credit hour equals one contact hour spent during classes.
-One practical credit hour equals two contact hours spent during laboratory work or two contact hours spent during clinical work (cf. Application, A1.6).
-The program amounts to a total of 2055 credit hours - including the common Phases I and II, (see Section 3.1 Curriculum of the present Summary) and cf. Annex 2 of the Common Annexes.
-The program is offered only in full-time form and has a total duration of 9 semesters, and additionally 2 semesters for the internship planned after having completed the theoretical courses.
+One practical credit hour equals two contact hours spent during laboratory work.
+One clinical credit hour equals three contact hours spent during clinical work (cf. Application, A1.6).
+The program amounts to a total of 2070 credit hours - including the common Phases I and II, (see Section 3.1.
+Curriculum of the present Summary) and cf. Annex 2 of the Common Annexes.
+The program is offered only in the full-time form and has a total duration of 9 semesters, and additionally 2 semesters for the internship planned after having completed the theoretical courses.
 This results in a total duration of 11 semesters (5.5 years).
-The study time equals a total number of 2835 contact hours for all levels (ibid.), not including the internship, the extra class hours, the individual study hours, and the final exams.
+The study time equals a total number of 3000 contact hours for all levels (ibid.), not including the internship, the extra class hours, the individual study hours, and the final exams.
 A more detailed view on the division of the contact hours among levels and phases is available in Annex 2 of the Common Annexes.
 For the internship there is a total of 2000 contact hours assigned (no credit hours assigned to it).
 These equal a number of 40 work hours/week, the equivalent of 8 hours/day.
-The program is divided in 4 phases, as summarized in the following (cf. Annex 2 of the Common Annexes, and the Annexes provided by the College):
+The program is divided in 4 phases, as summarized in the following table (cf. the information offered in Annex 2 of the Common Annexes):